 Sure, there is an option to back up your iPhone before you do this and load that information back on.
 But if the malware or infected files are also backed up, then you’ll just be getting rid of them and putting them back on.

-Tips to help you prevent malware on iPhone
+Tips to avoid viruses on your iPhone

 Now that you know how to get rid of malware from your iPhone, let’s take a look at some proactive steps you can take to prevent your phone from being infected in the first place: